Relocation of association football teams in the United Kingdom: Farnborough Town F.C. & Kingstonian F.C. → Kingston & Farnborough United

 In 1999, Graham Westley bought a controlling interest in Farnborough Town, making himself shortly afterwards the manager of the first team.
 He changed the club's colours from its traditional yellow and blue to red and white and the name of the club's home ground, Cherrywood Road, to The Aimita Stadium; these moves were met with opposition from the fans.
 At the start of 2002 he proposed a merger between Farnborough and the club that he had previously played for and managed, Kingstonian F.C., where during his tenure he suggested changing the club's name to “Kingston Town” and its traditional strip of red and white hoops to all red.
-Wesley's justification for the merger was that the model of Rushden & Diamonds could be achieved replicated (they went bust in 2011), and said "imagine if Manchester hadn’t United all those years ago", despite the fact that Manchester United had not changed their name as the result of a merger, and suggested Kingston upon Thames and Farnborough were "in closely located, growing towns" and in "the same conurbation", despite the fact that almost thirty miles separated them and the clubs nor the towns had no previous links.
+Wesley's justification for the merger was that the model of Rushden & Diamonds could be replicated (they went bust in 2011), and said "imagine if Manchester hadn’t United all those years ago", despite the fact that Manchester United had not changed their name as the result of a merger, and suggested Kingston upon Thames and Farnborough were "in closely located, growing towns" and in "the same conurbation", despite the fact that almost thirty miles separated them and the clubs nor the towns had no previous links.
 The merger was met with significant opposition from both sets of businesses involved with the two clubs and both sets of fans the idea was quickly dismissed.